Overview of Massachusetts Mortgages

 Massachusetts Mortgage Taxes

 Massachusetts has a flat income tax rate of 5.3%.
-You cannot deduct your mortgage interest on your Massachusetts state income tax return like can on your federal income tax return.
+You cannot deduct your mortgage interest on your Massachusetts state income tax return like you can on your federal income tax return.

 Massachusetts residents who sell their homes will pay a real estate transfer tax of $4.65 per $1,000 of value.
 In Barnstable County there’s a transfer tax of $3.42 per $1,000 of value.
 There is also a document fee in Massachusetts for real estate transfers.
 The fee ranges from $10 to $20.